fpereiro/teishi/readme.md

 When teishi invokes `fun`, it will treat both `false` and a custom error message as indication that the test failed.
 The only difference between `false` and an error message is that when `false` is returned, the standard error message will be printed, whereas if an error is returned, the error itself will be printed.

+The purpose of returning a custom error message (that will be printed) is because this kind of error implies a programming error on the way that the teishi rules were written.
+If, for example, `teishi.test.match` is invoked with a non-string argument, this is because your function didn't check the type of the input before.
+For this category of errors, the default error message would be misleading, so that's why we print custom errors.

 For more information, please refer to the annotated source code below, where I describe `teishi.makeTest` and all the test functions in detail.

 ## Source code